ibm-cloud-docs/cloud-pak-multicloud-management/ansible-getting-started.md

 10. Log in to Ansible Tower and import the license from the `temporary-tower-license.txt` downloaded in "Before you begin".

-When Ansible Tower launches for the first time, the license screen automatically displays.
-Import the license key you received in `temporary-tower-license.txt`.
+When Ansible Tower starts for the first time, the license screen is automatically displayed.
+Import the license key that you received in `temporary-tower-license.txt`.

-11. Click the Browse button and navigate to the location where the license file is saved to upload it.
-The uploaded license may be a plain text file or a JSON file, and must include properly formatted JSON code.
+11. Click Browse and navigate to the location where the license file is saved to upload it.
+The uploaded license can be a plain text file or a JSON file, and must include properly formatted JSON code.

-Once the license is recognized, proceed by checking the End User License Agreement.
+The license is recognized, proceed by checking the End User License Agreement.

-After you have specified your tracking and analytics preferences, click Submit.
+After you specify your tracking and analytics preferences, click Submit.
-Once your license has been accepted, Tower briefly displays the license screen and navigates you to the Dashboard of the Ansible Tower interface (which you can access by clicking on the Ansible Tower logo at the top left of the screen as well).
+The license is accepted, and Tower briefly displays the license screen and takes you to the Dashboard of the Ansible Tower interface (which you can access by clicking the Ansible Tower logo).

 Ansible Tower can now be integrated with IBM Cloud Pak for Multicloud Manager.